 These are the Colours Your Eyes Can’t See

-It is quite common that we humans assume the so-called colour spectrum contains all the colours that exist in the world.
-And that’s true – that is, all the colours that exist in the human world.
-In reality, there are lots of colours that are simply not perceptible by the average human eye.
+It is easy to assume the spectrum of colours we see contains all the colours that exist in the world.
+In one way, this is true – that is, it contains all the colours that exist in the human world.
+But in reality, there are a huge number of other colours that are simply not perceptible to the human eye-the colours our eyes can’t see.

-What we really need to know is that our eyes, in all their complexity, can only interpret a limited range of light.
-So, that means that there are colours that we can’t see due to a phenomenon known as the opponent process.
-These are known as “forbidden” or “impossible” colours.
+What we really need to know is that our eyes can only interpret a limited range of these light rays.
+This means that there are a range of colours we can’t see – this phenomenon is known as the “opponent process” and the colours our eyes can’t see are called “forbidden” or “impossible” colours.

 The Opponent Process

-Impossible colours may not exist as individual colours like red, blue, and green, but various studies have now demonstrated that the brain can be “tricked” into seeing something unfamiliar and to appreciate a wider spectrum of colour than we thought was possible.
+Some vision experts argue that these so-called “impossible” colours are simply intermediary colours between two colours we can see.
+Nonetheless, experiments have demonstrated that some of these colours have been seen.
+Impossible colours may not exist as individual colours like red, blue, and green.
+Still, various studies have now demonstrated that the brain can be “tricked” into seeing something unfamiliar and appreciating a wider spectrum of colour than we thought was possible.

 The impossible Colours

-As we mentioned above, the human eye has three types of cones that allow us to see a certain range of light and, therefore, colour, on the electromagnetic spectrum – i.e. the visible light spectrum.
+Now, let’s take a closer look at these so-called “impossible colours”.
+As we mentioned earlier, humans have three types of cones that allow us to see a certain range of light, and therefore colour, on the electromagnetic spectrum.
 These colours are blue, green, and red.

-But obviously, we see much more than just these three colours.
-That’s because there is an overlap in the wavelengths of light covered by the cone cells.
-For example, white is not a wavelength of light; instead, we perceive it as a mix of different colours.
+However, we are obviously able to see much more than these three colours.
+That’s because there is often an overlap in the wavelengths of these three colours, resulting in a much wider range.
+For example, white is not a wavelength of light, but rather a mixture of different colours.

 Therefore, the colours ‘blueish-yellow’ and ‘greenish-red’ are the alleged “impossible” colours that we can’t see.